todun/workshop-temp/Lab-Guide.md

 ####Creating the AWS Backend

-**If you are following this guide during a workshop presented by AWS, please ignore the following steps 2-4\.
+**If you are following this guide during a workshop presented by AWS, please ignore the steps below, 1-3\.
 An SNS topic should already be configured for the workshop particants to consume messages from.
 That SNS topic ARN will be provided to you.**

 1\.
-We will now create the SNS Topic.
-Navigate to the SNS product page within the AWS Management Console and click 'Topics' in the left hand menu.
+Create the SNS Topic.
+Navigate to the SNS product page within the AWS Management Console and click **Topics** in the left hand menu.
 Then click on 'Create New Topic'.
 You will be presented with the following window.
 Fill in the fields with your desired values and click create topic.
 ![Create Topic Screenshot](Images/MotionSensor-createTopic.png)

 2\.
 You will now need to edit the topic polciy to permit any AWS account to subscribe lambda functions to your SNS topic.
-Check the check box next to your new topic, and then click Actions -> Edit topic policy.
-You need to configure these settings presented as per the below screenshot.
-Then click Update Policy.
-This step is what allows others (perhaps teammates working on this lab with you, to consume notifications from your SNS topic.
+Select the check box next to your new topic, and then click **Actions -> Edit topic policy**.
+You need to configure these settings presented as shown the below screenshot.
+Then click **Update Policy**.
+This part is what allows others (perhaps teammates working on this lab with you, to consume notifications from your SNS topic.
 ![Edit Topic Policy Screenshot](/Images/MotionSensor-createTopicPolicy.png)

 3\.
 You now have your central SNS topic configured and ready to use.
 Ensure that you make a note of the Topic ARN and region where you have created the topic, you will need it in some of the following steps.